 These sorts of things can unnecessarily slow traffic down and up frustration and congestion out on heavily traveled roads.

 And, of course, one of the very most important things for drivers to avoid when in heavy traffic is driving unsafely.
 Even when traffic is slowed, dangerous conduct by a driver in high-traffic situations could cause others to get hurt.
 Whether traffic is heavy or light, driving safely should always be a person’s top priority when in the driver’s seat.
-Personal injury attorneys can give legal help to people harmed by drivers who forgot this.
+Car crash lawyers can give legal help to people harmed by drivers who forgot this.

 So, when in heavy traffic, it is important for Los Angeles-area drivers to remember that the actions they take matter, and to act accordingly behind the wheel.